🔒

 FAQs

-How much does Soniox Speech-to-Text API cost per hour?
+How much does Soniox Speech-to-Text cost per hour?

-Does Soniox handle speaker diarization in the same API call?
+Does Soniox support speaker diarization in multiple languages?

 Is Soniox HIPAA compliant for healthcare applications?